-Based on the post-event data, the cumulative frequency distributions of NDVI, NDSI and NDWI in the affected areas and the other areas were plotted in Fig. 7.
+Based on the post-event data, the cumulative frequency distributions of NDVI, NDSI and NDWI in the affected areas and the other areas were plotted in Fig. 8.
 Subsequently, the points between 20 and 80 percentiles were connected by a straight line.
 Besides, the range that the index has in the affected area was assumed from the intersection between its extension and the 0 percent line to that between its extension and the 100 percent line.
 These ranges are listed in Table 1.
 It is proposed the technique that the pixels which have all of the indices in these ranges are identified as affected areas in tsunami damage detection using the post-event data.

-In practice, the fluctuation of the indices depending on the season and the initial distribution of vegetation should be considered and corrected.
+In practice, the fluctuation of the indices depending on the season and the initial distribution of vegetation should be corrected.
 Moreover, NDWI might be especially influenced by the weather condition and the time passage after the tsunami.
-Hence, after understanding the change of the indices in year, the thresholds calculated this time should be adjusted to reflect the seasonal characteristics and the vegetation distribution in the further study.
+Hence, after understanding the change of the indices in year, the thresholds calculated here should be adjusted to reflect the seasonal and spatial characteristics of indices in the further study.
 Additionally, it has to be ensured that indices give clear difference between affected areas and other areas beforehand.
-It seems that an alternative solution is to use the difference of these indices between pre- and post-event data as the indicators of tsunami damage.
+An alternative solution would be to use the difference of these indices between pre- and post-event data as the indicators of the tsunami affect.